emmanuelparadis/voronoifortune/README.md

 <h3>TODO</h3>

-- The Delaunay triangulation returned by `voronoi::voronoi()` often misses some edges at the periphery of the points: these edges can easily be found with a convex hull (`hull()` in R).
-This will be fixed later.
+- ~~The Delaunay triangulation returned by `voronoi::voronoi()` often misses some edges at the periphery of the points: these edges can easily be found with a convex hull (`hull()` in R).
+This will be fixed later.~~ This was a bug in the R code.
+The plots are now fine.
 - ~~Some memory leaks might still be need to be fixed from the original C code.~~ The original C code did not call `free()`; this was fixed by replacing `malloc()` by `R_alloc()`.
+- Prepare the package for a submission to CRAN.